softcomui/eyw-v2/_pages/privacy-policy.md

 layout: legal
 permalink: /legal/privacy-policy/
 page_title: 'Privacy Policy'
-page_description: 'It is important to us that you understand our guiding principles and policies.
-Check out Eyowo’s Terms Of Service, Grievance, Privacy and Security Policies.'
+page_description: 'Learn how we collect and deploy your data when you visit our platforms or use our services.
+Get to understand our privacy practices.'
 breadcrumb: Legal
 ---